 Facebook has revealed it has been targeted a "sophisticated attack" by hackers who exploited a previously unknown loophole in its computer system.

-In a blog post, Facebook said it was not the only company to have been attacked in this way.
+post, Facebook said it was not the only company to have been attacked in

 It is the latest in a number of sophisticated hacking attacks on high-profile websites and companies.